k0kubun/preq/README.md

 # Pull Req Viewer

 Another implementation of [pr_viewer](https://github.com/k0kubun/pr_viewer), which is a web application to see pull requests.
 pr_viewer is written by Go, preq is written by Ruby.
+This version is not performance-tuned for sql equivalence with pr_viewer.

 ## Run